 In order to treat all resources more equitably and support reliable and efficient grid operations today and in the future, AWEA supports performance-based markets based on technology-neutral services.
 Policymakers should define what services the grid needs to remain reliable and allow generators to compete to provide the needed services at the lowest cost.
 Competition should be open to all resources that can provide needed services with no undue barriers to entry.

 Large amounts of wind energy are reliably integrated today

 - Electricity markets promote competition, save consumers money, and improve electric reliability.
 Parts of the country that use centralized markets today are more reliable, economical, and have greater participation of renewable resources.

 - Wind is capable of providing numerous essential reliability services such as frequency response, voltage and reactive power support, disturbance ride-through, frequency regulation, and operating reserves.
 Barriers to wind providing these services in the market should be removed to create a stronger, more cost-effective system.

 - High penetrations of wind energy are successfully integrated in places like the Midwest, Colorado, and Texas.
 At times wind energy provides 60 percent or more of total system electricity, and the grid operators are managing this without issues.
 Grid operator studies and experience from other countries show that the power system can reliably and efficiently accommodate many times higher penetrations of renewables.

-“Ten years ago, we thought hitting even a 25 percent wind-penetration level would be extremely challenging, and any more than that would pose serious threats to reliability,” SPP Vice President of Operations Bruce Rew said.
+“Ten years ago, we thought hitting even a 25 percent wind-penetration level would be extremely challenging, and any more than that would pose serious threats to reliability,” SPP Senior Vice President of Operations Bruce Rew said.
 “Now we have the ability to reliably manage greater than 50 percent wind penetration.
 It’s not even our ceiling.
 We continue to study even higher levels of renewable, variable generation as part of our plans to maintain a reliable and economic grid of the future.”